n43ee7/Jetson-Afterburners/README.md

 # Jetson Afterburners
 ___________________________________________________________________________________________
 A script that automatically configures your NVIDIA Jetson ready to roll with your Machine Learning projects.
-Commonly also fixes bugs related to Tensorflow GPU installation and VNC Remote connection.
 _____________________________________________________________________________________________
 ## Installation
 Clone the repository